BlenderCN/BlenderPython/Duplication.md

     parent.use_dupli_vertices_rotation = True

 ```
-gets you something like this: I didn't bother to remove faces/edges, but all that's technically needed for the DupliVert is a mesh containing verts.
+gets you something like this: I didn't bother to remove faces/edges, but all that's technically needed for the DupliVert is a _parent_ mesh Object containing verts, and of-course the child object.

 ![img dupliverts](https://cloud.githubusercontent.com/assets/619340/10757098/f7f2e762-7ca8-11e5-922e-0c0e8823999e.png)